elibattistoni/react-course/course/26-unit-tests/notes-tests.md

 To run the tests that you write:
-`npm test` (script defined in package.json) it automatically looks for file that end with ".test.js"
+`npm test` (script defined in package.json) it automatically looks for file that end with ".test.js" NB the convention is to write a test as close as possible to the component/script/file that you want to test